RETENTION OF BUSINESS RECORDS

 Items such as by-laws, articles of incorporation, board minutes and stock records must be considered permanent records and thus kept indefinitely.

 Should a filing under ERISA (Employee Retirement Income Security Act) be made, all documentation/supporting documents necessary for verification of any aspect of the filing must be retained for a period of six (6) years after the filing date.
 Such documentation will vary based on the type of plan, but the minimum should be the basic information that would verify the accuracy and completeness of all required disclosures and the Annual Report.
-Such records would be the brokerage or trustee statements supporting the investment performance of the plan, payroll and related data to support eligibility allocations and compliance testing, and participants communications related to terminations, loans or designations of beneficiary.
+Such records would be the brokerage or trustee statements supporting the investment performance of the plan, payroll, and related data to support eligibility allocations and compliance testing, and participants’ communications related to terminations, loans, or designations of the beneficiary.

 To learn more specifics, review the chart listing specific records and their corresponding retention guidelines.